 The final festival of the Hebrew agricultural year is Feast of Booths, also known as Feast of Tabernacles, Feast of Ingathering, and Sukkot.
 It has special significance for the people of Yah, which is laid out in Leviticus 23:33-43.
 Though we have covered this feast in detail in the documentary film, The Pure Convocations, I have been inspired to provide additional points via this article.
 In that video we stated in the Recap portion that no one has to actually be in physical tents for this feast, since your body fulfills what the original booths or temporary dwellings pointed to.
 While we believe this is true in every sense, I have to stress that this in no way means that you should not reside in a temporary dwelling for this feast.
-If you are physical able to, by all means, we encourage you to memorialize this experience to the fullest, even though we cannot observe the feast to the exact letter of the law.
+If you are physically able to, by all means, we encourage you to memorialize this experience to the fullest, even though we cannot observe the feast to the exact letter of the law.

 In verse 42 of Leviticus 23 we are told: